luontola/tdd-mooc/data/exercises.md

 ##### What to submit

 * Submit to <https://studies.cs.helsinki.fi/stats/courses/tdd-2022> "part1" a **Git repository** with the source code and history of you doing this exercise.
+    * Submit it after doing all 10 levels.
+The exercise submission system doesn't support editing old submissions.
 * Fill [this questionnaire](https://forms.gle/XCmGN4ZDvtdtGbLG6).
 Note the need for more detailed time tracking.

 ##### Effort estimate